-NOTE: The multiplicative_factor is commonly computed based on the baseline (i.e., distance between two camera lenses in real-world units) and the focal length.
+NOTE The multiplicative_factor is commonly computed based on the baseline (i.e., distance between two camera lenses in real-world units) and the focal length.
 Implementors are recommended to refer to the documentation provided by the camera manufacturer.

 An example of a sample for the DepthInformationSampleEntry is specified in Annex M.5.

-Clause X.1 ITU-T T.35 timed metadata track [m74994]
+Clause 12.3.4 ITU-T T.35 timed metadata track [m74994, m76259]

-Add clause X.1 and its subclauses as follows:
+Add clause 12.3.4 and its subclauses as follows:

+12.3.4 Carriage of ITU-T T.35 timed metadata

-X.1.1 General
+12.3.4.1 General

 A timed metadata track may be used when ITU-T T.35 metadata is highly dynamic, e.g. HDR dynamic tone mapping or film grain metadata which may change on a per-frame basis.
 It may also be used for less frequent ITU-T T.35 metadata, where the sample duration of the metadata sample is set to cover multiple samples of the referenced track to which the ITU-T T.35 messages apply.

-When ITU-T T.35 metadata is carried using a timed metadata track, whether as a dedicated ITU-T T.35 Timed Metadata Track or via a mebx representation using the 'me4c' key namespace, the referenced track should not include a T35SampleGroupEntry with the same ITU-T T.35 country code, terminal provider code, and terminal provider-oriented code.
+When ITU-T T.35 metadata is carried using a timed metadata track, whether as a dedicated ITU-T T.35 Timed Metadata Track or via a 'mebx' representation using the 'me4c' key namespace, the referenced track should not include a T35SampleGroupEntry with the same ITU-T T.35 country code, terminal provider code, and terminal provider-oriented code.

-X.1.2 Sample entry format
+12.3.4.2 Sample entry format

-X.1.2.1 Syntax
+12.3.4.2.1 Syntax

-aligned(8) class T35MetadataSampleEntry() extends MetadataSampleEntry ('it35'){
+aligned(8) class T35MetaDataSampleEntry extends MetaDataSampleEntry ('it35'){ unsigned int(8) t35_identifier_length;

-utf8string description;

-unsigned int(8) t35_identifier[];
+unsigned int(8) t35_identifier[t35_identifier_length];

+HumanReadableStreamDescriptionBox hrsd; // optional

 }

-Ed.
-Note: The current syntax does not support optional boxes (e.g. BitRateBox) following t35_identifier because t35_identifier spans to the end of the box, which limits extensibility.
-Additionally, the structure of t35_identifier follows the ITU-T T.35 header syntax defined in Rec.
-ITU-T T.35, where the country code is encoded as one byte with a value of 0xFF indicating that a one-byte extension follows, after which the terminal provider code and terminal provider-oriented code are present.
-A future contribution should consider whether the t35_identifier field should be more explicitly aligned with this syntax, e.g. by introducing length-prefixed subfields or a wrapper box.

-X.1.2.2 Semantics
+12.3.4.2.2 Semantics

-description specifies a null-terminated UTF-8 string providing a human-readable label for the ITU-T T.35 message type.
-If no description is provided, this field shall contain a single NUL byte (`'\0'`).
-The description is informative only and shall not be used for identification, matching, or processing of the ITU-T T.35 message.
-Its presence or absence does not affect conformance or interoperability.

-t35_identifier specifies a binary byte sequence containing the complete ITU-T T.35 identification sequence.
-It shall contain, in order:

-country_code: one or more bytes, where the value 0xFF indicates a country code extension byte;

-terminal_provider_code: the terminal provider code bytes (e.g. 2 bytes for USA);

-terminal_provider_oriented_code: the terminal provider-oriented code bytes (e.g. 2 bytes for USA).
+t35_identifier_length specifies the length in bytes of the t35_identifier field. t35_identifier_length shall not be 0.

+t35_identifier is a byte sequence identifying the ITU-T T.35 message type.
+It contains the itu_t_t35_country_code, and where itu_t_t35_country_code is 0xFF, also the itu_t_t35_country_code_extension_byte, followed by itu_t_t35_terminal_provider_code and itu_t_t35_terminal_provider_oriented_code as defined in ITU-T T.35.
+It does not contain any payload bytes.
+Among all tracks referenced from a single TrackReferenceBox, there shall be at most one occurrence of the same t35_identifier bytes among all 'it35' sample entries and all 'mebx' sample entries with a key_namespace of 'me4c' and a key_value of 'it35'.

-t35_identifier shall not contain any payload bytes.
-Each distinct ITU-T T.35 message type has exactly one canonical identifier.
-The length of t35_identifier is determined by the remaining bytes in the box after description.
+NOTE Each distinct ITU-T T.35 message type has exactly one canonical t35_identifier.

+hrsd when present, provides a human-readable description of the metadata format carried in this track, sufficient for a reader to unambiguously identify the standard without reference to the t35_identifier bytes.
+Abbreviated names of the form "<organisation>-<document-identifier>" are preferred, for example "SMPTE-ST2094-50" for SMPTE ST 2094-50 dynamic HDR metadata.

-X.1.3 Sample format
+12.3.4.3 Sample format

-X.1.3.1 Syntax
+12.3.4.3.1 Syntax

 aligned(8) class T35MetadataSample(){